Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- Added ability to add an issue request in the database based on user choices
+- Added UID for each issue, saved in Database

 ## (  ) Creating and Styling the layouts